 This Chicken Marsala is an Italian classic that makes a quick and easy family favorite dinner recipe.
-Filled with worldly mushrooms, smoky prosciutto and perfectly crispy chickens – a!
+Filled with worldly mushrooms, smoky prosciutto and perfectly crispy chickens –

 How to make Chicken Marsala